-X.A.
-Faculty Awards: The University annually recognizes outstanding faculty achievement in the areas of teaching, research/creative activity, advising, and public service.
+A. Faculty Awards: The University annually recognizes outstanding faculty achievement in the areas of teaching, research/creative activity, advising, and public service.
 The Potter College of Arts and Letters; the Ogden College of Science and Engineering; the Gordon Ford College of Business; the College of Education and Behavioral Sciences; the College of Health and Human Services; and the University College select an award winner in each area.
 University Libraries selects awardees in research/creative activity and public service only.
-See Policy 1.118V on the Academic Affairs Policies page.

-University-wide award winners are chosen from among the college awardees by student/faculty/alumni committees chaired by the Vice Provost.
+University-wide award winners are chosen from among the college awardees by a student/faculty/alumni committee chaired by the Provost.
 Award winners receive a University gift and cash stipend.

-X.B.
-Sabbatical Leaves:
+B. Sabbatical Leaves:

-X.B 1.
-Purpose
+1. Purpose